 Just 3 weeks into the launch of RyderSlade, it surprised us how much we felt like the new girls!

 We had been with our previous employers for a significant amount of time; so starting a new job, albeit our own business, was a very alien concept.
-It got us thinking about other people’s experiences and, specifically, how as Recruiters we can do more to support both our candidates and clients with those first few months.
+It got us thinking about other people’s experiences and, specifically, how as recruiters in Exeter, we can do more to support both our candidates and clients with those first few months.

 We recognise that not all clients will like the thought of their recruiter talking to their new employee, but when we build meaningful partnerships with our clients that bond of trust means we can work more effectively towards the joint goal of not only attracting and recruiting candidates, but also playing a part in retaining them too.